 The BUN’s help was called in because of the escalations in a Buddhist centre in Middelburg, where a self-proclaimed Lama wreaked havoc in a terrible way.
 The BUN responded by finding out what was going from the people involved.

 Former BOS-director Jean Karel Hylkema and the editor-in-chief of the magazine previously known as the Buddhist Quarterly attended this meeting.
 According to the BUN-minutes, they did not comment.
 By the time the BUN met with Mattioli’s ex-followers and looked into the matter, the centre had already disbanded.
-The Buddhist union and its “network” proceeded to keep the entire affair dark until it was exposed by Open Buddhism in 2013.
+The Buddhist union and its “network do something with it” proceeded to keep the entire affair dark until it was exposed by Open Buddhism in 2013.